Livigno: Skiing and snowboarding

 There are two separate ski areas at Livigno, one on either side of the valley: Carosello 3000 (Vetta Blesaccia & Costaccia mountains), the other is the Mottolino area (Monte della Neve & Monte Sponda mountains) to the east.

 Livigno ski area: 115 km of piste (12 black runs, 37 red and 29 blue slopes).
 31 lifts: (6-cableways 13-chairlifts, 11-ski lifts).

 Skiing season from late November until early May.

 At the 2006 Turin Winter Olympics, no less than eight Italian athletes came from Livigno.
-It will be used for snowboarding and freestyle skiing in the 2026 Winter Olympics in Milan and Cortina d'Ampezzo.
+It was used for snowboarding and freestyle skiing in the 2026 Winter Olympics in Milan and Cortina d'Ampezzo.

 In 2015, Livigno was home to the European Freeride Festival which ran between 31 January and 4 February.

 Chess

 Since 2010 the International Livigno Chess Open has taken place, organized by the local chess club.
 It has attracted people from all over the world.
 Winner for 2010 was GM Igor Naumkin, in 2011 GM Sergey Volkov (both from Russia) and in 2012 the Italian GM Alberto David.
 These tournaments also proved successful, so that even the FIDE (World Chess Federation) has mentioned them.